VILLAFRANCA – O CEBREIRO

 A man and his horse coming down from O Cebreiro

-We were officially in Galicia
+We were now officially in Galicia

-A statue of Don Elias Valina Sampedro (1929-1989).
+Statue of Don Elias Valina Sampedro (1929-1989).
 He was a parish priest and it was his idea to mark the Camino with the yellow arrows that every pilgrim is following today during their journey

-Somewhere during the night, I woke up to go the bathroom and when I came back, it was with astonishment that I’ve heard all the different sounds … snoring, coughing, turning around in noisy sleeping bags and more snoring!
+Somewhere during the night, I woke up to go the bathroom and when I came back, it was with astonishment that I heard all the different sounds … snoring, coughing, turning around in noisy sleeping bags and more snoring!

 I could only smile … where in the world will you ever encounter something like this?

 4 thoughts on “CAMINO FRANCES – DAY 22”